Ethiopian Christians in Greater Boston: Diverse Journeys

 Ethiopian Christianity Today

-"[Ethiopia] has maintained its long Christian witness in a region dominated by Islam.
+"[Ethiopia] has maintained its long Christian witness in a region of the world dominated by Islam.
 The Ethiopian Orthodox Church currently has a membership of around forty million and is rapidly growing,” according to a 2017 history of the Ethiopian Christian church.
 Western missionaries also planted Protestant churches among the Ethiopians starting as early as 1634.

 Religion in Ethiopia